justin-cook-developer/acme-schools/README.md

 ## Acme Schools

 Acme Schools is a fullstack CRUD application for managing students and the schools they attend.
-See the deployed version here: https://vert-madame-81975.herokuapp.com/#/.
-See below for development environment instructions.

 ## Motivation

 This project was assigned as the culmination of my Junior Phase at Fullstack Academy.

+## Usage

+See the deployed version here: https://vert-madame-81975.herokuapp.com/#/.
+Since anyone can create/edit students, please be respectful and do not add any offensive names or emails.
+If you see any offensive content for a student, please delete that student.

+The currently deployed branch is `release/1.0`.

 ## Major Technologies/Frameworks